Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 Having said all that, this discovery process (process of collecting information) can take a very long time.
 And it generally does not begin until you have finished treating or reached maximum medical improvement.
 Only once all the records have been collected and provided with the demand package will the settlement process begin.
 The settlement process itself can takes months and often requires filing suit to recover for your damages.

 In short, the process is very long.
 In the meantime, you may need medical treatment yet lack the resources to obtain them.
 A personal injury attorney experienced in automobile accidents can assist you through a very difficult time.
-Many times the attorney will be able to get you necessary medical treatment without compromising the value of your claim through a quick settlement.
+Many times, a seasoned auto accident lawyer will be able to get you necessary medical treatment without compromising the value of your claim through a quick settlement.

 Keep this in mind when the insurance company makes a quick small offer of settlement.
 Rest assured, no matter what they say, this will not be in your best interests.